 There’s no way around it – you need to engage your customers in order to find out what they think about your business.
 There are more than a few ways of doing this, but the following are probably the easiest.

 Social media is the least time consuming and most cost effective way of engaging your customers.
-Every business should have a Facebook or Google+ page at least, with Twitter and Instagram being often used options as well.
+Every business should have a Facebook or Google+ page at least, with Twitter and Instagram often use options as well.
 Having a social media profile is relatively cheap for a business, or it can even be free, and it gives the customers a space where they can voice their concerns about a business, or give it praise.
 It’s important to encourage customers to do so, so rows of posts or comments without a single reply from the business are something that should be avoided.
 Social media allow direct communication with customers, and it should be utilized to the fullest extent.

-Phones are still being used, and calling customers to ask for their feedback is one of the ways you can get their opinions on your products.
+Phones are still used, and calling customers to ask for their feedback is one of the ways you can get their opinions on your products.
 It might sound old-fashioned, but it’s still being done, and it can give the customers more room to say what they want than a survey would.
 It can also allow for an honest conversation between the consumer and someone from the business to happen, and that will make the consumer feel valued, which is an added bonus.